frederickaplan/fdh/files/PART3/fdh-3-4.md

 ## To improve

-- Talk about BLEU and GLUE
+- Talk about BLEU and GLUE and the way to evaluate generated texts